Mice and Rats

-Rodents are most likely going to look for shelter in homes once the cold season begins.
+Rodents will most likely look for shelter in homes once the cold season begins.
 Mice and rats will begin a hunt for warmth in the fall.
 Should they gain access to your property, they will quickly search for access to food, water, and shelter.
 Have standing water on your property?
-They’re gonna love it!
+They’re going to love it!
 Can they gain access to your home through small holes, cracks, or other fractures in your home’s exterior?
-They’ll love that, too!
+They’ll love those, too!
 Once inside, they’ll seek out safe spaces, nesting materials, and whatever food they can get their paws on.

 can i treat mice & rats on my own?

-Exterminating a mice and rat population requires more than DIY traps.
+Exterminating a mouse or rat population requires more than DIY traps.

-As we’ve mentioned, there are DIY methods that can be applied, but in our experience it can be too overwhelming of a process for the layperson.
-In order to efficiently and effectively rid your home of rodents, it requires more than simply setting traps.
+As we’ve mentioned, there are DIY methods that can be applied, but in our experience, it can be too overwhelming of a process for the layperson.
+To efficiently and effectively rid your home of rodents, it requires more than simply setting traps.

 How do professional pest control companies treat for mice differently?

-Aspen normally uses a combination of specialized traps, baits, and exclusion techniques to quickly bring the mouse population in and around your home under control.
+Aspen typically uses a combination of specialized traps, baits, and exclusion techniques to quickly bring the mouse population in and around your home under control.
 Our proprietary methods produce fast results.
-Specialized traps provide a quick knockdown and baits offer lasting protection.
-We’re happy to dispose of dead trapped mice so you don’t have to.
-Fortunately our baits have a tendency to cause the mice to die away from the home.
+Specialized traps provide a quick knockdown, and baits offer lasting protection.
+We’re happy to dispose of dead trapped mice, so you don’t have to.
+Fortunately, our baits tend to cause the mice to die away from the home.

 How do professional pest control companies treat for rats differently?

-Rats are notoriously difficult to “outsmart.”
-They’re intelligent animals and if not baited properly, rats are known to exhibit “neophobia,” which means bait shyness.
-Rats also quickly learn to avoid new objects in their territory like snap traps especially if not properly set.
-If you have a rat problem, it’s critical to allow a pest professional handle the trapping and baiting processes.
+Rats are notoriously tricky to “outsmart.”
+They’re intelligent animals, and if not baited properly, rats are known to exhibit “neophobia,” which means bait shyness.
+Rats also quickly learn to avoid new objects in their territory, like snap traps, especially if not correctly set.
+If you have a rat problem, allowing a pest professional to handle the trapping and baiting processes is critical.

-We use cutting edge baits that mimic the rat’s natural food source.
+We use cutting-edge baits that mimic the rat’s natural food source.
 Our specialized traps and bait are carefully placed in the areas and positions that will produce the greatest likelihood of success.
-We can also remove rat carcasses from the property so that you don’t have to.
+We can also remove rat carcasses from the property, so you don’t have to.